IanBurke1/MobAppDevUWP/README.md

 ## Windows Store Link
 **_Link to app on Windows Store: [Goal Setter]()_**

+## Download Project
+1. Click [here](https://github.com/ianburkeixiv/MobAppDevUWP/archive/master.zip) to download the zip of the project.
+2. Extract the project into a directory.
+3. Launch [Visual Studio](https://www.visualstudio.com/vs/whatsnew/) and open the MobDevUWP.sln
+4. Build solution and run on local machine.

 ## Application
 I have created a simple goal setting app where users can add their goals which is stored into a cloud database hosted by Azure.
 Users will see a list of their goals on the next pivot with delete and refresh functions.
 I also added a toast notification to let users know their goal is saved once they hit the save button.